ibrahimdweikat2/task-cystack-server/README.md

 ## To Run Laravel

+first: create a new file .env and copy all things in .env.example to .env

 ## The first Command is : composer install

 ## The second Command is : composer dump-autoload